NEMO-consortium/3_GYRE_PISCES_eddy/docs/tutorial-2.md

 To run your job, you can either use the command `./nemo &` to do it or you can submit a job for faster execution.

 Once finished, use `ls` to list the resulting files.
-This should return four restart files:
+If you ran on a single cores, you should have the restart files as shown below.
+Note, you have submit a job (to execute faster), you will have multiple restart files.
+This is not a problem but REMEMBER TO RUN ON THE SAME NUMBER OF CORES FOR THE NEXT TUTORIAL.
 ```bash
     GYRE_00010800_restart.nc  GYRE_00010800_restart_trc.nc  GYRE_00021600_restart.nc  GYRE_00021600_restart_trc.nc
 ```